michaeljhopkins/sprintfwd-homework/README.md

 Provided in Laravel's Jetstream is all the functionality for user and team management as well as all the necessary tests.
 I wrote a second set of controllers for the api endpoints (linked below) and a handful of additional tests.
 Additionally added is a github action that automatically creates PR's with code formatting and linting fixes when new PR's are merged in.
 There is also a postman collection at `./postman_collection.json` for ease of testing.
-To get that working see the below
+To get that working see the below.
+The database seeders kick out a user/pass up to the terminal to use for testing

 ### Exit Criteria